-In the “good old days” when DB plans were the norm, you could afford to use what I would refer to as the “take the money and run” approach to CPP benefits.
+In the “good old days” when defined benefit pension plans were the norm, you could afford to use what I would refer to as the “take the money and run” approach to CPP benefits.
 Simply put, this approach can be summarized along the following lines:

 “I don’t know when I’m going to die, so I’m going to start my CPP as early as possible and get what I can.”

-In situations where a retiree had a strong DB pension – particularly where it was supplemented by private savings through RSPs, for example, it was quite likely that CPP income was not needed for the essentials in the retirement budget.
+In situations where a retiree had a strong defined benefit pension – particularly where it was supplemented by private savings through RSPs, for example, it was quite likely that CPP income was not needed for the essentials in the retirement budget.

-Today, however, people are living longer, therefore, longevity must be an important consideration in your retirement planning.
+People are living longer today, therefore, longevity must be an important consideration in your retirement planning.
 The first step in making the right decision around CPP income is understanding the basic mechanics of the program.
 The baseline age for receiving CPP benefits is 65.
 This is the earliest age at which you are eligible to receive an unreduced CPP pension.
 Benefits are reduced by 0.6% for each month prior to age 65 at which they commence.
 The earliest age at which CPP benefits can begin is age 60.

 The actual CPP pension you are entitled to will be calculated at the time of your application.
 The calculation involves the contributions made to CPP during your “contributory period” (basically between ages 18 and 65) adjusted for allowable adjustments for periods of low income.
 For example, everyone has their lowest 8 years of income dropped out of the calculation.
 CPP benefits are payable as long as you live, and are indexed to the cost of living.